tabiosg/big-two/src/README.md

 The files are the following:

-AllCards, Application, Card, ChangeLayout, Deck, Game, Hand, Player, Rank, Reference, Sort, and Suit.
+AllCards, Application, Card, ChangeLayout, Deck, Game, Hand, Player, Rank, Reference, and Suit.

 Here is a simplified graph showing the general dependencies of all files.
+TODO - This image is outdated and should no longer have Sort.

 ![Simple Graph](images/demo/simple_graph.png)